tHE TEAM

-We embrace a shared leadership model at Courage of Care.
-Our strategy, vision and culture is held by our Council with the support of our Board and our core staff.
-Our programs are run by various circles of colleagues and collaborators who co-hold the vision and mission of our Coalition.
+Courage of Care is led by colleagues, friends, and Co-Directors Maha El-Sheikh and Brooke D. Lavelle.
+While Maha and Brooke run the day-to-day operations at Courage, our team embraces a shared leadership model.
+Our strategy, vision, and culture is held by our Council with the support of our Board and core staff.
+Our facilitation programs and consulting projects are run by various sociocratic circles of facilitators and collaborators who collectively enact the mission of our Coalition.

 Ed Porter, M.S., M.A.